docker-archive/classicswarm/docs/scheduler/filter.md

 Node constraints can refer to Docker's default tags or to custom labels.
 Default tags are sourced from `docker info`.
 Often, they relate to properties of the Docker host.
-Currently, the dafult tags include:
+Currently, the default tags include:

 * `node` to refer to the node by ID or name
 * `storagedriver`